nikunjkothiya/html-js-pdf-editor/README.md

    - For text, click where you want to add text and type

 3. **Navigation**
-   - Use the sidebar thumbnails to jump to specific pages
    - Zoom in/out using the zoom controls
    - Scroll through pages in the main view